 Methods of grazing forests include turning livestock out into the forest, forest grazing and silvopasture:

 Forest grazing – the primary objective of this system is providing pasture for livestock.
 Forest grazing tends to require additional infrastructure such as fencing and water systems.
 This method allows producers to utilize natural forested areas to increase available grazing days and is the most common among beef cattle operations using forested areas across Canada.
-Water sources, attractants such as salt and mineral, and fencing are utilized in a rotational grazing system to use the grass, forbs and shrubs at the correct times to meet livestock nutritional requirements.
+Water sources, fencing and attractants such as salt and mineral are utilized in a rotational grazing system to use the grass, forbs and shrubs at the correct times to meet livestock nutritional requirements.
 Fencing may be used to reduce direct access to rivers or streams to preserve riparian areas.
 Corridors for wildlife may be created to facilitate their movement.
 As with any type of grazing, a grazing management plan should be created and monitored, ensuring appropriate rest periods.
 This plan should also include weed and brush control strategies.
 The native plant community is best strategically grazed when the trees are younger and the canopy is more open, which allows more light to reach the forest floor.
 As the forest matures, the canopy closes, reducing the understory plants, shrubs and browse.
 Once the canopy cover exceeds 50%, grazing often becomes unfeasible.
 Privately owned forested areas allow for greater management flexibility.
 Crown owned lands will require Grazing Timber Agreements, communication and collaboration to design, monitor and operate the integrated operations.

 Silvopasture – this management system integrates forest, forage and livestock to derive value from both timber and livestock.